megaphone image

 Are These Items on Your College Packing List?

-Items include photos, a coffee maker, technology, a first aid kit, rain gear, snacks, and cleaning supplies.
+Items include photos, small appliances, technology, rain gear, snacks, cleaning supplies, and more.

 Are These Items on Your College Packing List?

-Items include photos, a coffee maker, technology, a first aid kit, rain gear, snacks, and cleaning supplies.
+Items include photos, small appliances, technology, rain gear, snacks, cleaning supplies, and more.

 College classes begin soon – is someone in your family headed to campus?
 Almost every school publishes a list of what to pack, so your college student is likely already prepared with extra-long sheets and a sturdy shower caddy.
 But there are plenty of other items to make the college experience more enjoyable, and they may not appear on a school’s master list.
-We put our heads together at MEFA to come up with some of the additional items that we brought to campus (or wish we had).
+We put our heads together at MEFA to come up with some of the additional items that our family members are bringing to campus this year, and items we wish we had brought ourselves when we were collegebound.
 As packing gets underway, be sure to pass along this list.

 Headed to college this fall?
 Here are a few things not to forget: